rkhleics/flybrid/README.md

 ### Benefits of flybrid

 - No conditional `<table>` code or `<div>`s for each layout.
 Just a single `<table>` that breaks down in the right email clients.
-- No additional tricks or hacks are needed for targeting different clients - the included styles
+- No additional tricks or hacks are needed for targeting different clients.
+Should drop very easily into an existing fluid-hybrid template.
 - Forget `max-width` CSS rules - control width using `width` again.
 - Less code, less maintenance, fewer headaches.
 - Lots of examples to copy from.